svaksha/jna/README.md

 # JNA

-My presentations and slides for tutorials, workshops, talks, and programming snippets collection as Jupyter notebooks.
+My conference presentations, slides for tutorials, workshops, talks and programming snippets collection as Jupyter notebooks.

 ## Index
 The Jupyter notebooks used in my talks with the presentation content material is available in the folders listed below - view them online via [nbviewer](http://nbviewer.ipython.org/github/svaksha/jna/).